llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 to finding help.

-For any task there are probably one or two "things built with TableGen" that you need to understand, and even then not entirely.
+For any task there are probably one or two "things built with TableGen" that you need to understand and even then, not entirely.

-Do not think that your TableGen journey must end with understanding its many uses.
-That is one possible destination, but it is not rquired, and hardly anyone reaches it.
+Do not think that your TableGen journey must end with understanding all the ways it is used.
+That is possible, but it is not rquired, and hardly anyone learns everything.
 Instead put your energy into the things that really interest you.

 # Compiler Explorer

 Of course we have TableGen in Compiler Explorer!
-Is a language even real if it’s not in Compiler Explorer?
+Is a language even real if it is not in Compiler Explorer?

-(Of course it is, but if your favourite language isn’t there, Compiler Explorer has [excellent documentation](https://github.com/compiler-explorer/compiler-explorer/blob/main/docs/AddingALanguage.md) and friendly maintainers)
+(Of course it is, but if your favourite language is not there, Compiler Explorer has [excellent documentation](https://github.com/compiler-explorer/compiler-explorer/blob/main/docs/AddingALanguage.md) and friendly maintainers)